I'm also worrying about the image I am going to protect through my music video.

 For now, here is some of the modern music I do like:

 I fell in love with frontwoman Chibi, when I went to see them at Islington in 2007.
 Their image can certainly be stereotyped I guess.
 I want to create an image that challenges stereotypes, something different.
-I don't quite know how I'm going to d
+I don't quite know how I'm going to do this.

 The videos they produce are quite different, this is what I like about them.